ch9nuk9/wbfm/README.md

 Finally, due to changes in the cluster you may get a permission error when importing skimage.
 This should be fixable with one line; check the file RUNME_cluster.sh for more information.

-### Checklist of most important parameters to change
+### Checklist of most important parameters to change or validate

+You should check two things: the correct files were found, and the correct metadata (video length) was detected.

 1. project_config.yaml
    1. bigtiff_start_volume